-When you update a product (by running either File | Update Product for JAR mode or Edit | CVS Import directory for CVS mode), new and modified strings get their Fuzzy flag set.
+When you update a product (by running either File | Update Product for JAR-based products or Edit | SCM Import directory for SCM-based products), new and modified strings get their Fuzzy flag set.
 When you edit these strings using the Edit Phrase dialog the Fuzzy mark is removed, and you can do it so manually in the Chrome View.
 This means that all strings with Fuzzy flag are pending or need a review.